I made a big mistake on my very first visit to : I visited on a sunny afternoon in August, when temperatures were pushing 105 degrees F.

 So we changed our plan.

-We grabbed some sandwiches to-go in Moab and headed into Arches around 4 p.m.
-We made quick stops at some of the arches on the way to the Delicate Arch trailhead at Wolfe Ranch (since this was Elliot's first visit to Arches and Utah), but kept our eye on the time.
-We didn't want to start the hike too late and miss sunset.
+After grabbing some sandwiches to-go in Moab, we headed into Arches around 4 p.m.
+We made quick stops at some of the arches on the way to the Delicate Arch trailhead at Wolfe Ranch (since this was Elliot's first visit to Arches and Utah), but kept our eye on the time since we didn't want to start the hike too late and miss sunset.

 We made it to the trailhead parking lot by 6 p.m., and were happy to find that it wasn't crowded at all.
-(During the summer, this parking lot often fills up.)
+(During the summer, this parking lot often fills up, and I'd recommend getting there earlier.)

 The trail to Delicate Arch isn't that long – only 1.5 miles one-way.
 After tackling Angels Landing at Zion National Park a few days before, we deemed the trail a piece of cake.
 But that doesn't mean it's particularly easy.